-- or oceanic environments are less easy to categorize in terms of contributing sources than comparable urban measurements.
-It is possible for many NMHCs that the observation of a given species will arise because of the combined releases of man-made and natural emissions, followed by transport and degradation.
-Extracting value and information from emerging long-term trends in background NMHCs requires therefore a - robust understanding of the various contributing sources in background, non-urbanized environments.
+Observations of NMHCs in remote terrestrial or oceanic environments are less easy to categorize in terms of contributing sources than comparable urban measurements, requiring a more detailed analysis of other variables such as trajectory origins, source receptor modelling and use of chemical transport models.
+It is possible for many NMHCs that the observation of a given species will arise because of the combined releases of anthropogenic and natural emissions, followed by transport and degradation.
+Extracting value and information from long-term trends in background NMHCs requires therefore a robust understanding of the various contributing sources in background, non-urbanized environments.
 In this paper we quantify the release of 29 different NMHC species from boreal forest fires, a major emission source to the mid and high latitudes of the Northern Hemisphere.
-This information is combined with a global 3-D chemical transport model (CTM) and a global fire map to produce a geographically resolved estimate - of the boreal and other biomass burning fraction of NMHCs in the troposphere.
-The contributions of overall NMHC abundance from biomass burning and anthropogenic sources are placed in context with the locations of the 28 global status stations that form WMO-GAW, providing an assessment of how NMHCs at these locations are likely to be influenced by future changes to biomass burning activity or anthropogenic emissions.
+This information is combined with a global 3-D chemical transport model (CTM) and a global fire map to produce a geographically resolved estimate of the boreal and other biomass burning fraction of NMHCs in the troposphere.
+The contributions to overall NMHC abundance from biomass burning and anthropogenic sources are placed in context with the locations of the 28 global status stations that form WMO-GAW, providing an assessment of how NMHCs at these locations are likely to be influenced by future changes to biomass burning activity or anthropogenic emissions.

-Boreal forests, defined as high latitude 50-70° N forests, account for roughly one third of total global forested area, and their fires emit many more species in addition to NMHCs.
-CO2, CO and CH4 are the largest emissions by mass with CH3OH and HCHO the most dominant organic compounds.
+Boreal forests, defined as high latitude 50-70° N forests, account for roughly one third of total global forested area (Kasischke and Stocks, 2000), and their fires emit many more species in addition to NMHCs.
+CO2, CO and CH4 are the largest emissions by mass with CH3OH and HCHO the most dominant organic compounds (see most recently for Canadian boreal fires Simpson et al., 2011).
 Of the NMHCs ethane, benzene, ethene and propene have been seen in many studies including in lab combustion experiments, relatively close to source, and many days downwind.
-Simpson et al. (2011) report an exceptionally comprehensive catalogue of different species released by boreal fires, including NMHCs, halocarbons, oxygenated species and organic nitrates.
-Laboratory evaluation of organic emissions include those reported in Christian et al. (2003, 2004);

-Yokelson et al. (2008), and Warneke et al. (2011), in the near field by Yokelson et al. (2007, 2009); Jost et al. (2003); Sinha et al. (2003); and in long range transport Holzinger et al. (2005); de Gouw et al. (2006); Duck et al. (2007); Yuan et al. (2010).
+These and many other hydrocarbon emissions are summarised in Andreae and Merlet (2001).
+Simpson et al. (2011) report an exceptionally comprehensive catalogue of different species released by boreal fires, including NMHCs, halocarbons, oxygenated species and organic nitrates, and we pay particular attention in comparing to this study since it provides very good overlap in terms of chemical speciation and was made in the same geographic region.
+Laboratory evaluation of organic emissions include those reported in Christian et al. (2003, 2004), Yokelson et al. (2008), and Warneke et al. (2011), in the near field by Yokelson et al. (2007, 2009), Jost et al. (2003), Sinha et al. (2003), and in long range transport by Holzinger et al. (2005), de Gouw et al. (2006), Duck et al. (2007), Yuan et al. (2010).

-- Whilst tropical biomass burning dominates total emissions, boreal fires account for around 9 % of all fire carbon emissions (van der Werf et al., 2010) and can have major impacts on the global atmosphere.
-Perturbation to the global growth rate in CO, CH4 - and C_2H_6 have for example been attributed to single regional boreal burning events (e.g. Kasischke et al., 2005; Yurganov et al., 2005).
-The areal extent of burned biomass is related to regional temperature and rainfall, and there is evidence that in Canada the - forest area burned has increased since the 1970s (Girardin, 2007).
-Published model predictions of boreal fires all show significant increases with higher temperature associated with future climate scenarios, leading to greatly increased emissions in all those species released in the burning process (Soja et al., 2007; Marlon et al., 2008; Flannigan et al., 2005; Wotton et al., 2010; Amiro et al., 2009; Kasischke and Turtesky, 2006).
+Whilst tropical biomass burning dominates total emissions, boreal fires account for around 9% of all fire carbon emissions (van der Werf et al., 2010) and can have major impacts on the global atmosphere.
+Perturbation to the global growth rate in CO, CH4 and C2H6 have been attributed to single regional boreal burning events (e.g. Kasischke et al., 2005; Yurganov et al., 2005).
+The areal extent of burned biomass is related to regional temperature and rainfall, and there is evidence that in Canada the forest area burned has increased since the 1970s (Girardin, 2007).
+Published model predictions of boreal fires all show significant increases with higher temperature associated with future climate scenarios, leading to greatly increased emissions in all those species released in the burning process (Flannigan et al., 2005; Kasischke and Turtesky, 2006; Soja et al., 2007; Marlon et al., 2008; Amiro et al., 2009; Wotton et al., 2010).